lunaticthinker/lunaticthinker.github.io/content/posts/2024-07-08-what-are-design-patterns--singleton.md

 ---
 title: "Singleton Pattern"
-draft: false
+date: 2024-07-08
+categories:
+  - Design Patterns
+tags:
+  - design patterns
+  - creational patterns
+  - singleton
+  - architecture
-bookHidden: true
+bookHidden: false
 ---

-# Singleton Pattern

-The **Singleton** pattern is a creational design pattern that restricts the instantiation of a class to one "single" instance.
-This single instance is globally accessible and can be used wherever it is needed.
-The Singleton pattern is particularly useful when a single object is required to coordinate actions across a system, such as in logging, configuration, or connection management.
+The **Singleton** pattern is likely the most famous—and most abused—creational pattern.

+It restricts a class to a single instance and exposes a global way to access it.
+Used carefully, it can coordinate things like logging, configuration, or shared connections.
+Used carelessly, it turns into disguised global state that’s hard to test and reason about.

 ## Intent

-**The main intent of the Singleton pattern is to ensure a class has only one instance and provide a global point of access to that instance.** This pattern ensures controlled access to resources that must be shared throughout the application.
+**The main intent of Singleton is to guarantee exactly one instance of a type and provide a controlled, global access point to it.**

 ## Problem and Solution